Mike Zimmer: Minnesota Vikings

-On January 15, 2014, Zimmer earned his first head coaching position when the Minnesota Vikings hired him to replace Leslie Frazier.
-Zimmer was the 9th head coach in Vikings history.
+On January 15, 2014, Zimmer earned his first head-coaching position when the Minnesota Vikings hired him to replace Leslie Frazier.
+Zimmer was the ninth head coach in Vikings history.

-Zimmer earned his first win as the Vikings' head coach on September 7, 2014 against the St. Louis Rams, with a score of 34–6.
+Zimmer earned his first win as the Vikings' head coach on September 7, 2014, against the St. Louis Rams, with a score of 34–6.
 He ended his first year with a 7–9 record, an improvement over the team's 2013 record of 5–10–1, and the best record for a first-year head coach in the Minnesota Vikings franchise since Dennis Green in 1992.

 In 2015, Zimmer improved on his 2014 record by ending the season with a record of 11–5 and winning the NFC North, ending Green Bay's streak of four consecutive division titles and giving the Vikings their first since 2009.
 At TCF Bank Stadium, the Vikings lost the wild-card playoff round to the Seattle Seahawks 10–9 while playing in subzero temperatures and the third-coldest game in NFL history.

 On July 28, 2016, Zimmer signed a contract extension with the Vikings.
-Terms of the contract were not disclosed.

-Zimmer suffered a detached retina during the October 31, 2016 Monday Night Football game against the Chicago Bears.
+Zimmer suffered a detached retina during the October 31, 2016, Monday Night Football game against the Chicago Bears.
 On a windy night at Soldier Field, the edge of Zimmer's playcard, which was laminated, blew into his eye.
-Zimmer underwent emergency eye surgery on November 30, 2016 forcing him to miss the Vikings' Thursday Night Football game against the Dallas Cowboys.
+Zimmer underwent emergency eye surgery on November 30, 2016, forcing him to miss the Vikings' Thursday Night Football game against the Dallas Cowboys.
 Special teams coach Mike Priefer served as interim coach for the game.
 Zimmer finished the 2016 NFL season with a record of 8–8 and the Vikings failed to make the playoffs.